aquitania99/sydney-kids-activities/README.md

 > **Note**: `kids_places` and `leisure` look like they should work but the API returns 400 for them.
 Stick to the four above.

-**GeoJSON format**: coordinates come as `[longitude, latitude]` — note the ORDER.
+**GeoJSON format**: coordinates come as `[longitude, latitude]`, note the ORDER.
 Most people expect lat/lon, but GeoJSON is lon/lat.
 This trips up everyone the first time.

 ```python
 geom = item.get("geometry", {}).get("coordinates", [])